BuvinJT/distbuilder/docs/LowLevel.md

 One "solution" to this problem is to bundle `.pye` files instead of `.pyc`.
 PyInstaller provides built-in support for this, in fact.
-The alternate `.pye` is an *encrypted* equilavent to a `.pyc`.
+The alternate `.pye` is an *encrypted* equivalent to a `.pyc`.
 If your end user is in possession of the decryption key, they can run the code, because it will be unlocked for them to begin the process of running it.
 Unfortunately, that still ultimately exposes the code!
 It merely restricts access.
 If your goal is to distribute a program, for which you want to prevent access